Guide to Finding the Best Delay Spray for Men

 Whether you suffer from an allergy to topical anesthetics or you don’t feel that the waiting period for a delay spray to take effect will suit your sex life, there are plenty of interesting alternatives to delay spray.
 Many are adequate for some men, while others might fall short.

-As mentioned above, delay wipes work much like sprays, but their anesthetic comes presoaked into a moist towelette.
-These are highly portable and reliable products, especially the option from Roman.
-However, they may be too similar for men seeking an alternative to sprays, especially considering they contain the same active ingredients.
+As mentioned above, delay wipes work much like sprays, but their anesthetic comes pre-soaked into a moist towelette.
+These are highly portable and reliable products.
+However, they may be too similar for men seeking an alternative to sprays, especially considering they contain the same or similar active ingredients.
+Promescent, Hims, Roman, and VigRX all offer delay wipes.
+Of the lot, Promescent has the best prices, and we rated them best overall in our extensive guide to PE wipes.

 Kegels